diana-alamari/DH110-21/assignment08-2021F/readme.md

 (after this portfolio is done, you will record a pitch video and embed video here)

 ### Conclusion
-what did you learn throughout the process?

 Throughout the project's process, I was extremely satisfied with the amount of UX knowledge gained.
 Building upon an app that people can use for music and film resources is something that I personally would love to utilize.
 The ability to implement essential component of UX/UI with creatives in the industry through my creative topic of interest has been truly invaluable.

-There are a couple of aspects that I would change about the process of developing my project.
+For future projects, I will improve upon some steps that could have been further developed here.
 Due to a time-related conflict along with a fairly short timeframe, I was limited in my ability to strengthen some elements more.

+A couple of things I will develop in future projects:
-For example, I would love to have created wireframes to prototype the community section of the app, since that is a large conceptual section in itself.
-Although I did utilize some of the following, I would have loved to invest further in subtle design effects that make a big difference in appearance -- such as creating linear gradients on each page, and drop shadows among various buttons.
+I would love to have created wireframes to prototype the community section of the app, since that is a large conceptual section in itself.
+Although I did utilize some of the following, I would have loved to invest further in subtle design effects that make a big difference in appearance -- such as creating linear gradients on each page, and uniform drop shadows among various buttons.
 I also would have conducted mini steps of the whole process repeatedly to significantly strengthen the high-fidelity prototype.
+This includes further usability testing with my own app, participant feedback, developing more personas accordingly, and even aesthetically improving how I'd present their profiles and journey.

 Fortunately, I was able to focus instead on building foundational knowledge of how all the steps tie together, and demonstrate that understanding.
 There is definitely more envisioned than implemented.
-However, I can and will always strive to improve upon each section for future UX work -- I already have design (Photoshop as a hobby) and analytic research experience (college and current analyst job), so the UX process as a whole is most valuable to cement in my mind.
+I can and will always strive to improve upon each section for future UX work -- I already have design (Photoshop as a hobby) and analytic research experience (college and current analyst job), so the UX process as a whole is most valuable to cement in my mind.

 I aimed to conceptually address all the steps I would take to deliver the creative app I envisioned.
 From competitor analysis and user research to user storytelling and design, all areas are essential for a UX designer to have under their belt.
 I am happy that I gained such comprehensive UX skills and insight so quickly.